lowmess/lowmess.com/src/pages/blog/on-declarative-styling/index.md

 description: By limiting the amount of CSS we <em>can</em> write, we improve the quality of the CSS we <em>do</em> write.
 ---

 There is a problem at the heart of CSS.
-It's not the cascade, or specificity, or inconsistencies between rendering engines, though these things can be annoying.
+It's not the cascade, or specificity, or inconsistencies between rendering engines -- though these things can be annoying.
 No, it's much simpler than that: the problem is that we can write too much of it.

-I am not talking about [append-only stylesheets](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/), though that too causes problems.
+I am not talking about [append-only stylesheets](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) (though these too cause problems).
 Even if we're extremely disciplined about refactoring our CSS, and we only add new rules when absolutely needed, there is still a problem.
 The problem is the flexibility of the language itself.
-That there are nearly unlimited values that can be used for a `padding` declaration is extremely freeing, but also introduces surface area for inconsistencies in our designs.
+There are nearly unlimited valid values that a `padding` declaration can take.
+While extremely freeing, this also introduces surface area for inconsistencies in our designs.
 And consistency is key to good design!
-Not only does it reduce the end user's cognitive load, it (generally) looks better and it can drastically reduce the workload for designers & developers.
+It reduces the end user's cognitive load, it (generally) looks better, and it minimizes the workload for designers & developers.

-The key to avoiding this type of inconsistency is to artificially limit the number of values that we can use in those declarations that aren't already limited by the language.
-We want a declaration like `padding` to act a little more like `float`, in that we should only be able to set a value that's been predetermined by our governing system.
-There are a number of techniques and technologies that can help us accomplish this (or at least get us close).
+Artificially limiting the number of values that we can use in declarations is key to avoiding these inconsistencies.
+We want a declaration like `padding` to act a little more like `float`; we should only be able to set a value that we've defined in our governing system.
+There are many techniques and technologies that can help us accomplish this (or at least get us close).
 I call the overarching concept that these tools encompass "declarative styling".

-## What Do You Mean, _Declarative_?
+## Defining "Declarative"

-This term -- declarative styling -- is related to the computer science concept [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming); it means we want to tell the computer the rules for drawing our interface, and let it follow those rules for us.
-In essence, we want to do for `padding` what the CSS engine does for `float`: limit the number of possible values that we can use in our CSS to a predefined set of options.
+This term -- declarative styling -- is derived from the computer science concept [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming).
+It means we want to tell the computer the rules for drawing our interface, and let it follow those rules for us.
 We no longer want to write `padding: 1rem`, we want to write something like `padding: 3` and have the computer replace the `3` with the 3rd value in our spacing scale.

 This accomplishes several things for us.
-Firstly, it ensures consistency across our design by allowing us to use a reference rather than a specific value.
+It ensures consistency across our design by allowing us to use a reference rather than a specific value.
 It also reduces the cognitive load for stakeholders by providing a common language to communicate in.
 These factors can make designing and iterating faster, and all but eliminate the inherent friction in designer-developer handoff.

 ## Design Tokens

 Those familiar with the concept of [design tokens](https://css-tricks.com/what-are-design-tokens/) may find a lot of conceptual overlap here.
 Design tokens are an essential part of declarative styling: they are how we define our custom subset of styling options.
 If a rule in our stylesheet declares a `background-color`, that swatch should be found in our tokens.

-There are many teqniques for storing and parsing design tokens.
+There are many techniques for storing and parsing design tokens.
 I'm partial to the JSON-based [System UI Theme Specification](https://system-ui.com/theme), which organizes our tokens into a variety of scales.
 Several of the tools discussed below rely on this or a similar technique, but the concept remains the same: there should be a source of truth for these values, and it should not be the CSS rule itself.

 ## Techniques

 Much like there are a multitude of ways to store our tokens, there are many, many ways to apply them to our styles.

-### Variables.
-Variables Everywhere.
+### CSS Variables

-This is probably the most common solution, and the one you're likely to be most familiar with.
-The idea is simple: when you write, for example, a `padding` declaration, you use a variable for the value.
-In Sass and LESS (or with custom PostCSS plugins), it's even possible to create helper functions that provide more semantics around using these values.

-The downside to this approach is the same as it's biggest draw: the low barrier to entry.
-There are no guardrails to stop you from writing `padding: 24px` instead of using your variable.
+The most commonly-used solution, and one you're likely familiar with, is to use variables whenever possible.
+Although Sass and LESS have had variables since their inception, CSS now has native variable support [with the custom properties specification](http://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

 ```css
 .box {